korrapragna/Digital_Electronics_Internship/README.md

 | 12      | 4A       | Input A of NOR Gate 4        |
 | 13      | 4B       | Input B of NOR Gate 4        |
 | 14      | Vcc      | Supply Voltage (+5V typical) |

+- Each gate takes 2 inputs and gives 1 output based on NOR logic.

+- Pin 14 supplies power; Pin 7 connects to ground.

 # 6. 7486- Quad 2-input Exclusive-OR gate